 Council staff at GSNEO can help you answer questions you have while you are pursuing your Gold Award.
-Manager of Girl Leadership, Catie Hewitt, can be contacted at chewitt@gsneo.org or 800-852-4474/330-690-7612.
+Our coordinator of Girl Experience can be contacted via Customer Care at customercare@gsneo.org or 800-852-4474.

 Your project advisor is an adult you approach and invite to be on your team, who has some level of expertise in one or more areas of the issue your project addresses.
 Think of your project advisor as a professional consultant; they can guide you as you plan and implement your project.
 The project advisor does not design your project but does offer valuable insight, advice, and guidance.